-A Full Circle Of Missions
+A Full Circle of Missions

-Key Verse: "Therefore said he unto them, The harvest truly is great, but the labourers are few: pray ye therefore the Lord of the harvest, that he would send forth labourers into his harvest."
-(Luke 10:2)
+"Therefore said he unto them, The harvest truly is great, but the labourers are few: pray ye therefore the Lord of the harvest, that he would send forth labourers into his harvest" (Luke 10:2).

-Lesson Goal: To focus our attention upon the need of National Churches sending national missionaries into other nations, in order to multiply greatly the efforts of world-wide evangelism, and to fulfill the Great Commission of our Lord Jesus Christ.
+To focus our attention upon the need of national churches sending national missionaries into other nations, in order to multiply greatly the efforts of worldwide evangelism, and to fulfill the Great Commission of our Lord Jesus Christ

-A very basic fact of life is that a healthy body has a God given potential to reproduce itself.
-Consider also that the Church, as the body of Christ by the indwelling of the Spirit of God, has this same God given ability.
+A basic fact of life is that a healthy body has a God-given potential to reproduce itself.
+Consider also that the church, as the body of Christ by the indwelling of the Spirit of God, has this same God-given ability.
 Life begets life.
-And in as much as the Spirit of God is the source of all life, where His Spirit dwells there is life and the potential to reproduce that life (John 1:4).
+And inasmuch as the Spirit of God is the source of all life, where His Spirit dwells is life and the potential to reproduce that life (John 1:4).
 This is true on the local as well as the national level.
-In fact, the goal of every local assembly and every National Church organization should be to reproduce itself in another area or nation where the Gospel has not been preached.
+In fact, the goal of every local assembly and every national church organization should be to reproduce itself in another area or nation where the gospel has not been preached.
 In this lesson, our focus will be concentrated on the national level as we seek to understand the need of "a full circle" of missions work.